 There are a lot of financial metrics contained within a P&L statement.
 Analyzing them may seem overwhelming at first, but to make things easier, it’s helpful to break it down by category:

 Your sales are the revenue generated from the sale of a product or service.
-This is the first metric you should be looking at since increasing sales is the most simple way to increase your business profit.
-If there is a month that stands out, you must take the time to ask questions like, “what went right?” and “what factors drove sales, and how can we mimic that going forward?”
+This is the first metric you should be looking at because increasing sales is the most simple and direct way to increase your business profit.
+If there is a month of sales that stands out from others, you should take some extra time to evaluate it.
+Take the time to ask questions like, “What went right?” and “What factors drove sales? and “How can we mimic that going forward?”

-Costs of goods sold are the expenses that are directly related to producing your goods or service.
+Costs of goods sold, or COGS, are the expenses that are directly related to producing your goods or service.
 As you’d expect, these increase in accordance with revenue.
 Although it may be tricky, finding places to lower the cost of goods sold can also help increase your company’s net profit margins.

 For example, you may be able to buy in bulk, embrace automation, or substitute lower-cost materials where possible.
 That said, if cost savings reduce the quality of the product being sold, cuts may not be worthwhile.